for Outstanding Voluntary Service to the Nova Scotian Archival Community

-The award consists of a Certificate of Appreciation, a $50 gift certificate from a local bookstore (courtesy of the Hamilton family) and free registration to the CNSA Spring Conference or to a CNSA workshop of the winner’s choice.
+The award consists of $60 (courtesy of the Hamilton family), a Certificate of Appreciation, and free registration to the CNSA Spring Conference or to a CNSA workshop of the winner’s choice.

 Who can be nominated for the award?

 A person who has made a significant volunteer contribution to the archives in which they work, and/or to the Council of Nova Scotia Archives, and/or to the Nova Scotia archival community as a whole.
 The nominee must be a CNSA member.
 This could be a Student/Unwaged or Individual CNSA member; or a volunteer within an Associate Institutional or Institutional CNSA member.

 Nominated volunteers must have been active up to December 31st of the year prior to application.
 Eligible volunteers might include:

 - a person who has distinguished themselves as someone who has given freely and enthusiastically of their time and/or resources to the archival community and/or to their own institution

 - has served as a model for others to follow

 - has demonstrated a cooperative attitude through a willingness to work with others

 - has completed appropriate training or demonstrated competence, or both, for the task that they undertakes

 - has improved the state of their archives

 What sort of activities would qualify for an award?

 The award is not limited to any one scope of endeavour.
 Examples of activities that the volunteer may have been involved in include but are not limited to:

 - a person involved in the development and implementation of programs and/or services for their archives

 - a person who has significantly increased their Archives’ positive image within the local community through a wide variety of methods and media

 - a person who has increased support from the local community